US SAP Policy

 Kingswood University is required by US Federal Law to define and enforce standards of Satisfactory Academic Progress (SAP).
 These guidelines have been established to encourage students to successfully complete their academic programs for which aid is received.

-A student is considered to be making satisfactory academic progress when they:
+A student is considered to be making satisfactory academic progress based on the following criteria:

 % of Attempted Credit Hours Successfully Completed